tizoc/refractive/README.md

 Lenses and tracked selectors hooks for [reductive](https://github.com/reasonml-community/reductive).

+A PPX rewriter that generates lenses and selectors for record types can be found [here](https://github.com/tizoc/refractive-ppx).

 ## NOTE

 **This is proof of concept at the moment, and while it works, the API is not stable.**